 31 km / 19.3 miles – Closes 11:00 am

 Savoury snacks, fruit, biscuits, OTE sports nutrition (gels, flapjacks, energy drink), cake, water & squash.

 FEED STATION SUPPLIES ARE NOT UNLIMITED i.e. they are not all you can eat buffets!
-All efforts have been made to provide all riders with sufficient sustenance to get you around the course however stock cannot be guaranteed.
-Please take responsibly and consider your fellow riders who have yet to visit the feed-stations.
+All efforts have been made to provide all riders with sufficient sustenance, however, stock cannot be guaranteed.
+Please take responsibly and consider your fellow riders who have yet to visit the feed station.

 Please note that feed station supplies are not suitable for allergen suffers.

 GOLD – Sub 3hr 05 SILVER – Sub 3hr 30 BRONZE – 3hr 30+